yaeso/eparser/README.md

 eBook.set_genres(genres)
 ```

-# Note
+## Note

 Any ePUB used must be of Standard or OEBPS format.

-# Todo
+## Todo

-The parsing and extraction functions no longer differentiate between Standard and OEBPS.
+The parsing and extraction functions no longer differentiates between Standard and OEBPS.

+Add a utility function that converts the eBook to JSON or YAML.